randovania/randovania.github.io/_posts/multiworld/2024-03-10-connecting-randovania-to-a-real-wii-or-wiiu.md

     * Then press **B** again to return to the game list.
  * Then select your game.
    The game will start when a connection is made to Randovania.
-   * If the screen remains black after a long moment, it may be that it's failing to connect to Randovania:
-     Check your connection settings and IP address and try again.
  * Afer the game is booted, Randovania's Connections menu should say "Connected".
    You may now play your game!
    * If you're playing a multiworld, it is prudent to regularly check the Randovania window to ensure that it's connected.